LIVE MORE LIFE, BE MORE iIrish

 I think she’s more organized than I am!
 I think there are actually some similarities.
 I was definitely drawn to The West Wing.
 First of all, it’s the best writing I’ve ever seen.
 Secondly, I just felt that it was important.
 I thought it was going to be, artistically, obviously incredible, but also have social relevance and importance in the world.
 I really wanted to be a part of it and I didn’t care how small my part was.
 I just wanted to be a part of that show.

 Obviously, Carol goes in to work in government.
 I think most people go in because they believe in something bigger than themselves.
 I believe that government can and should be a force for good in people’s lives.
-Sometimes when life is really hard, we need government to step in and lift people up; give them the chance that they need.
+Sometimes when life is really hard, we need the government to step in and lift people up; and give them the chance that they need.

 Do you ever get tired of talking about the acting part of your professional career?